eFoam: Foam cut to size

 Pros and cons of memory foam pillows

-Memory foam is praised for its body-contouring capabilities and is designed to respond to heat and pressure from the body.
-Unlike regular pillows, memory foam pillows are breathable and do not tilt your head, ensuring adequate, night-long support and temperature control for back sleepers.
-Therefore memory foam pillows are recommended for snorers, and for those experiencing neck, shoulder or back pain.
+Memory foam is praised for its body-contouring capabilities, designed to respond to heat and pressure from the body.
+Unlike regular pillows, memory foam pillows are breathable and don't tilt your head, ensuring adequate, night-long support and temperature control for back sleepers.
+They're therefore recommended for snorers and for those experiencing neck, shoulder or back pain.

-Memory foam pillows are great for distributing body pressure, offering relief from high-pressure points such as the head.
-Likewise, memory foam is a stabilising material - its high-density qualities mean that it typically absorbs motion and movement so as not to disturb a co-sleeper.
+Memory foam pillows are great for distributing body pressure, relieving high-pressure points such as the head.
+Memory foam is also a stabilising material: its high-density qualities mean it typically absorbs motion and movement so as not to disturb a co-sleeper.
 Memory foam body pillows are also available.

-There are a few downsides, including the initial cost of a memory foam pillow and their overall density.
-Such pillows typically cost the same as mid to high range feather and synthetic pillows.
+There are a few downsides, including the initial cost and overall density.
+Such pillows typically cost the same as mid- to high-range feather and synthetic pillows.

 Is a memory foam pillow better than a regular pillow?

 Memory foam pillows are generally preferred by back sleepers due to how they help align the neck and spine.
-These pillows are usually hypoallergenic, making them great for allergy sufferers.
-However, they can come with an initial chemical smell and others find them too hot at night.
+They're usually hypoallergenic, making them great for allergy sufferers.
+However, they can come with an initial chemical smell, and some find them too hot at night.

 Is it good to sleep on a memory foam pillow?

 If support is your main consideration, yes.
 Memory foam pillows soften under body heat, enabling appropriate yet supportive pressure release.
-They support the natural lines and contours of your body too, ensuring a better night’s sleep.
+They also support the natural lines and contours of your body, ensuring a better night's sleep.

 Can memory foam pillows hurt your neck?

 A pillow should never cause neck pain, but polyurethane memory foam pillows may feel too rigid for new users at first.
-If your pillow is either too soft or too firm, you may experience pain from improper neck support.
-A memory foam neck pillow can be a matter of trial and error.
+If your pillow is too soft or too firm, you may experience pain from improper neck support, so finding the right memory foam neck pillow can be a matter of trial and error.

 Do memory foam pillows get softer?

-Yes, memory foam pillows often get softer over time.
-Most of this softening will happen in the first few days.
-However, memory foam pillows do get softer with warmth each night too.
-On first contact it may feel too firm, but it will soften slightly in the first few minutes.
+Yes, memory foam pillows often get softer over time, with most of the softening happening in the first few days.
+They also get softer with warmth each night: on first contact a pillow may feel too firm, but it will soften slightly in the first few minutes.

 Are memory foam pillows washable?

-Unless specified, no. Memory foam is like a sponge, and therefore should not be put in the washing machine.
-Memory foam pillows should be spot cleaned only.
+Unless specified otherwise, no. Memory foam is like a sponge and should not be put in the washing machine; memory foam pillows should be spot cleaned only.

 Is a memory foam pillow good for side sleepers?